rgwohlbold/scanct/README.md

 This repository was adapted from [shhgit](https://github.com/eth0izzle/shhgit) and heavily modified, removing almost all code in the progress. shhgit is licensed under MIT see <https://github.com/eth0izzle/shhgit/blob/master/LICENSE> for details.

-## Acknowledgements

-* Thanks to @lukasrad02 for the idea and for implementing the GitLab scanner
+Thanks to Lukas Radermacher ([lukasrad02](https://github.com/lukasrad02)) and Tyron Franzke for initially implementing the GitLab scanner into `shhgit`.